wazo-platform/wazo-doc/source/system/backup_restore.rst

 * log files, coredump files,
 * audio recordings,
-* and, files greater than 10Mo or folders containing more than 100 files if they belong to one of these folders:
+* and, files greater than 10 MiB or folders containing more than 100 files if they belong to one of these folders:

   * :file:`/var/lib/pf-xivo/sounds`
   * :file:`/var/lib/asterisk/sounds/custom`